cialibron/OOP_DataEngineeringProject/README.md

 ## 💭 Short Reflection

 **1. Why is it important for a Data Engineer to understand the business scenario before writing the pipeline?**
-Without knowing what questions the Transportation Office eventually wants answered — route demand, vehicle utilization, delays, maintenance trends, fare revenue — it's easy to design a schema or pick identifiers that don't actually support those questions later.
-Understanding the scenario first shapes which fields matter, which keys need to stay consistent, and where data quality will matter most.
+It is incredibly important for a Data Engineer to understand the business scenario before writing the pipeline, because if the Data Engineer does not know what he is building the pipeline for, there may be business logic errors.
+This means that yes, the code runs, but the ingested and staged data is not prepared for the business to answer its problems or questions.

 **2. Why should raw data be preserved instead of immediately modifying the original files?**
-Raw data is the only unbiased record of what the source systems actually produced.
-If it's edited in place, there's no way to go back and check whether a downstream problem was caused by a transformation bug or by the source itself.
-Keeping `raw/` untouched means every later layer can be re-derived and re-checked against ground truth.
+Raw data should be preserved because if we directly modify the original files, a mistake could cause all the original data to be modified or deleted.
+This could then affect the output of Data Scientists and Analysts, causing them to give incorrect business solutions and predictions.

 **3. What is the purpose of a staging layer?**
-Staging is a safe, ingested checkpoint between raw files and any real transformation or integration work.
-It confirms the data was successfully read and structurally sound before anything gets cleaned, joined, or reshaped — so problems get caught early, in isolation, one source at a time.
+From what I understand, staging is a safe, ingested checkpoint between the raw files and any real transformation work.
+It helps confirm if the data was successfully read and structurally correct before anything gets cleaned, joined, or reshaped.
+This helps by spotting problems in the raw data early and provides a safe space to experiment with cleaning or transforming the data.

 **4. Which field or relationship in your scenario is likely to be the most important when the datasets are eventually integrated?**
 `vehicle_id`, since it connects three of the five sources — Vehicle Registry, Trip Operations, and Maintenance System.
-It's the join key behind almost every future business question involving utilization and maintenance patterns, so its consistency matters more than any other identifier.
+It's the key that helps with questions about utilization and maintenance patterns, so its consistency matters a lot.

 **5. What potential problem do you expect when you eventually combine your five source systems?**
-Referential integrity gaps — a `trip_id` in `passenger_transactions` or a `vehicle_id` in `maintenance` that doesn't exist (or no longer exists) in its parent source.
-Cancelled trips (like `T1008`, with blank `actual_start_time`/`actual_end_time`) are also a likely source of nulls that will need explicit handling once trips and transactions are joined.
+A potential problem I would expect when combining is inconsistent content within fields.
+For example, in the status field, instead of active or inactive, there are redundant records that use different terms that could have the same meaning as active or inactive.

 ---